Shaqshaqiya sermon

-The Shaqshiqiyya Sermon (اَلْخُطْبَةُ اَلشِّقْشِقِيَّةُ) is a controversial text in Nahj al-balagha, the best-known collection of sermons, letters, and sayings attributed to Ali ibn Abi Talib, who was the fourth Rashidun caliph, the first Shia imam, and the cousin and son-in-law of the Islamic prophet Muhammad.
-The sermon is highly critical of the predecessors of Ali, namely, Abu Bakr, Umar, and Uthman, accusing them of usurping the right of Ali to the caliphate.
+The Shaqshiqiyya sermon (اَلْخُطْبَةُ اَلشِّقْشِقِيَّةُ) is a text in Nahj al-balagha, the collection of sermons, letters, and sayings of Ali, the cousin and son-in-law of the Islamic prophet Muhammad, the first Shia Imam and the fourth Rashidun caliph.
+The sermon is highly critical of Abu Bakr, Umar, and Uthman, accusing them of usurping Ali's rightful succession to the prophet.

 The sermon also appears in some sources that predate Nahj al-balagha, and a number of Shia authorities have furnished it with multiple chains of transmission, while other Shia scholars accept its authenticity without labeling it as mutawatir, which is the highest level of credibility in the hadith terminology.

 Background

 Saqifa

 Immediately after the death of the Islamic prophet Muhammad in 632 CE, a group of the Ansar (Medinan Muslims) met at the Saqifa and elected as his successor Abu Bakr, who was a senior companion of the prophet and his father-in-law.
 The accession of Abu Bakr was met with little resistance in Medina, even though the majority of the Muhajirun (Meccan Muslims) were not present at the Saqifa.